 Photobucket With Zendesk

-Photobucket, an image and video hosting online service, became the client of Zendesk, one of the leaders among AI customer service companies, back in 2012.
+Photobucket, an image and video hosting online service, was the client of Zendesk, one of the leaders among AI customer service companies.
 Photobucket’s goal was to use Zendesk’s AI-powered chatbots to improve their customer service operations.
 Those chatbots handle FAQs and escalate more complex cases to human agents when necessary.

 Results: With Zendesk’s help, Photobucket has since seen a 17% improvement in first resolution time and a 14% decrease in first reply time.